Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision

 - Finish the meeting on time and, finally, circulate the meeting minutes to all the attendees.

 Team Dynamics, Mechanics & Communications for Decision Making

 No organization can consistently succeed in any market without quality decision-making.
 Teams are particularly effective in problem-solving if they comprise people with complementary skills.
 Below are the different types of decision-making.

 Types of decision making

 - Authoritarian: Authoritarian is one of the decision-making methods where typically authority lies with one person who makes decisions very quickly without considering inputs from others.

 - If the authority lies with the right person, the organization benefits from the right decision.
 However, it has many disadvantages, as decision-making lacks the involvement of stakeholders affected by the decision.
 Hence, it should not use in Lean Six Sigma projects.

 - Consultative: This is one of the decision-making methods where one person holds the decision-making authority but will take input from all the affected parties.
-Consultative decision-makers seek input from the team before making a decision, for example, polling the group to see if we should continue with a meeting if a team member is sick.
+Consultative decision-makers seek input from the team before deciding, for example, polling the group to see if we should continue with a meeting if a team member is sick.

 - Consensus: Consensus is one type of decision-making method where all the stakeholders/parties provide input for decision-making, and the team will not destroy the final agreed decision.
 Achieving consensus is the preferred method of decision-making in a Lean Six Sigma team, and also this is the most effective decision-making method in Six Sigma.

 - Voting: In most cases, the consensus is not a viable solution.
 In such scenarios, the team may opt for the voting method.
 Teams will finalize the decision if two-thirds (majority) agree on it.
 However, the disadvantage of this method is clashes between two parties (the losers and the winners).
 This method is rarely used in Lean Six Sigma projects.